dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 ## Attribute splatting and arbitrary parameters

 Components can capture and render additional attributes in addition to the component's declared parameters.
-Additional attributes can be captured in a dictionary and then *splatted* onto an element when the component is rendered using the [`@attributes`][3] Razor directive.
+Additional attributes can be captured in a dictionary and then *splatted* onto an element when the component is rendered using the [`@attributes`][3] Razor directive attribute.
 This scenario is useful for defining a component that produces a markup element that supports a variety of customizations.
 For example, it can be tedious to define attributes separately for an `<input>` that supports many parameters.

 In the following `Splat` component: